Veteran fashion retailer Ojay collapses

 Ojay’s administration is yet another blow to the fashion industry and follows the recent liquidation of Frat House and the collapse last year of Brown Sugar, Grab Jeans, Belinda International and Bettina Liano.

-Ojay reduced its prices by 40% last year but this move was not enough to address the fashion retailer’s problems.
+Ojay reduced its prices by 40% last year but the move was not enough to address the fashion retailer’s problems.

-David Gordon, retail specialist at WHK, told SmartCompany the collapse was “very sad news” for the retail sector.
+David Gordon, retail specialist at WHK, said the collapse was “very sad news” for the retail sector.

 “Ojay were veterans of the apparel game in Australia, with a very good reputation,” says Gordon.